pyrohost/pyrodactyl/README.md

 1. Once you receive a message that says "Pyrodactyl is now up and running at localhost:8000", visit that URL in your browser and login with the default credentials provided in your console. **It's important that you use localhost to connect to Pyrodactyl!
 If you use 127.0.0.1, you will run into CORS issues and other issues that will not be fixed.**
 1. Visit http://localhost:8000/admin to provision your first server on Pyrodactyl!

+### Notes about Local Development on Linux

+Do to a slight bug or two, pterodactyl wings does not as present work properly using the nixos development environment This will hopefully be fixed later, but for now just be warned

 </p></details>

 ## Star History